DISIC/politique-de-contribution-open-source/ouverture.en.md

 Politics can be instantiated locally with a higher priority.

-See the [instantiation] section (Instanciation.md) if you want to decline this policy within your organization.
+See the [instantiation](Instanciation.md) section  if you want to decline this policy within your organization.

 ### Contribution Policy Assistance